KhanyaBouma/khanyabouma.github.io/README.md

 <video src="https://drive.google.com/open?id=0B5odbOSnP4slZEpCY3dqM0d6TWc" width="320" height="200" controls preload></video>
 ```

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+[comment]: <> (Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown